 Those whose privacy is most likely to be affected, including the school community and neighbouring residents, will be consulted during the DPIA, and any appropriate safeguards will be put in place.

 A new DPIA will be done annually and/or whenever cameras are moved, and/or new cameras are installed.

-If any security risks are identified in the course of the DPIA, the school will address them as soon as possible.
+If any security risks are identified during the DPIA, the school will address them as soon as possible.

 11. Security